exploring self-realization, sacred personhood, and full humanity

 But, Orwell explained the madness to us.
 There's a tortured coherency and logic to the insanity, if you create a certain premise: They don’t really accept that they’re going to die.
-Not really.
-Well, their bodies, grudgingly, might have to move to a more confined office-space, six feet under - but the “legacy” will live on.
-Yes, the vaunted "legacy"!
-How often do we hear Dear Leaders coveting their “legacy”? - so very important to them.
-Why is that?
-Let me translate this code-language:
+They believe in "legacy."
+Their “legacy” will live on.
+How often we hear Dear Leaders coveting their “legacy” - so very important to them.
+Allow me to translate this code-language:

 “Legacy means that I have cheated death and will live on, immortalized, in the Collective-Ego Cult.
-My checkered individuality, my ‘spoiled self,’ no longer exists.
-I have gloriously merged with the ‘body-politic’ and now enjoy a derivative existence, one that shall go on and on, unfettered by the weakness of the flesh.
-I am an immortal god via the magic and mysticism of the Ageless and Eternal Cult.”
+While my checkered individuality, my ‘spoiled self,’ no longer exists, I have gloriously merged with the ‘body-politic’ and now enjoy a derivative existence via fame and remembrance, and this shall go on and on, unfettered by the weakness of the flesh.
+I am an immortal god via the mysticism of the Ageless and Eternal Cult.”

 “Will the real cult member please stand up?”

-Not long ago someone close to me received a letter from one with whom she’d been friends, best friends in the world, for 50 years.
-The letter stated that since there was no longer a similar belief-system, and since the writer wanted “nothing but the Truth and the whole Truth,” they could no longer be friends with no communication at all.
+Someone I know received a letter from one with whom she’d been friends, best friends in the world, for 50 years.
+The letter stated that since they no longer shared a similar belief-system, and since the writer wanted “nothing but the Truth and the whole Truth,” they could no longer be friends, with no communication at all.

 This shunning, of course, was extremely hurtful to the receiving party, who was not asking for anything, no request for her friend to change any beliefs, but only that each of them might enjoy the freedom of their own thoughts and feelings.

-The world is filled, absolutely filled, with fundamentalism-cultism, in all of its forms -- religious, political, corporate, materialistic science, celebrity-worship, and others – and besets anyone who has not found the “true self” but, instead, seeks for a “strong father-mother figure” to provide security and safety to the inner-child.
+The world is filled with fundamentalism-cultism, in all of its forms -- religious, political, corporate, materialistic science, celebrity-worship, and others – and besets anyone who has not found the “true self” but, instead, seeks for a “strong father-mother figure” to provide security and safety to the inner-child.

-The letter-writer, assuredly, would not have seen herself as a cult member.
-No, of course not: “I belong to a respectable church, and we have the one-true doctrines, the one-true holy book, worship on the one-true day, and follow the one-true infallible guru.
+The letter-writer, assuredly, would not have seen herself as a cult member: “I belong to a respectable church, and we have the one-true doctrines, the one-true holy book, worship on the one-true day, and follow the one-true infallible guru.
 I’m not a cult member.
 That’s for people who drink the kool-aid.”

 And how does each one know that he or she possesses that vaunted “Truth”?
-That’s easy: “My infallible guru told me so”; or, “I read it in my infallible holy book”; or, “My mother or my grandmother taught me and she wouldn’t lie.”
+The answer is: “My infallible guru told me so”; or, “I read it in my infallible holy book”; or, “My mother or my grandmother taught me and she wouldn’t lie.”